Canan Dağdeviren: Media

 Dagdeviren's work has been featured in many media outlets, including The Washington Post, IEEE Spectrum, Forbes, Discover Magazine, MedGadget, Stat News, Nature Materials, AP News and more.

 UN talk

 In addition to her work in the materials science and engineering fields, Dagdeviren seeks to inspire an upcoming generation of young scientists, specifically young women pursuing STEM careers.
 She uses social media as a tool to connect with young minds across the globe, specifically through her Twitter, Instagram and Facebook accounts.

 In February 2018, she was invited to speak at the Women in Science in Diplomacy for Sustaining Peace and Development event as part of the celebration of International Day of Women and Girls in Science at the United Nations.

 Since 2015, she has participated in numerous Women in Science and Engineering (WISE) panels across the globe and in various outreach activities that target women.

 Blog

-Dagdeviren enjoys sharing her personal take on leading a research group, teaching, and working in YellowBox through perspective posts on her blog.
+Dagdeviren enjoys sharing her personal take on leading a research group, teaching, and working in the YellowBox through perspective posts on her blog.